 I, for one, would support that.

-Libryo is tracking and publishing the latest regulations surrounding COVID-19 in this live blog - so check in for the latest updates that relate to your operations.
+Libryo is tracking and publishing the latest regulations surrounding COVID-19 in this live blog - so check in for the latest COVID-19 regulatory updates that relate to your operations and countries/states.